Salud, Amor y Tiempo! Addictive Boutique Brings a Touch of Spain to Jackson Heights

 “I knew nothing about wine five years ago,” adds Duong, who maintains a day job as a computer programmer in Manhattan.
 “I’m an IT guy; Francisco taught me everything.
 I’m putting in tons of time between the two jobs but I’m doing what I love on both fronts.”

-Duong has recently been exercising his own creative mix at Addictive Bahn Mi and Beer, which now occupies the tapas bar’s original space.
+Duong has recently been exercising his own creative mix at Addictive Bahn Mi and Beer (now called Addictive 87), which occupies the tapas bar’s original space.

 “I’m half-Vietnamese, so I’m very picky about these sandwiches.
 I tried 40 types of baguette before I settled on the right one.
 They are delivered fresh daily,” proclaims Duong.
 “I pickle the carrots and daikon in-house using my mom’s recipe.
 We import the pate from France.
 We are very serious about ingredients.”